dannguyen/journalism-syllabi/README.md

         <h5>Intro To Coding News Packages » 2020; Spring <br>
             <a href="https://multimedia.report/classes/intro-to-interactives/2020/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a class that teaches students how to conceive and construct online news packages for both mobile and desktop.
+        This is a class that teaches students how to conceive and construct online news packages for both mobile and desktop.
 Students will work to produce stories in a variety of media (text, photos, video, graphics, and interactives) and construct a website to display the story in an engaging way.
-Focus w...</em></p>
+Focus w
+        </small></p>

         <p>Instructors: Jeremy Rue</p>
     </td>
     <td>
-        University of California, Berkeley
+        <small>University of California, Berkeley</small>
     </td>
   </tr>